microsoft/autogen/python/migration_guide.md

 the [AgentChat API](https://microsoft.github.io/autogen/dev/user-guide/agentchat-user-guide/index.html) is built on Core, offering a task-driven, high-level framework for building interactive agentic applications.
 It is a replacement for AutoGen `v0.2`.

 Most of this guide focuses on `v0.4`'s AgentChat API; however, you can also build your own high-level framework using just the Core API.

+## New to AutoGen?

+Jump straight to the [AgentChat Tutorial](https://microsoft.github.io/autogen/dev/user-guide/agentchat-user-guide/) to get started with `v0.4`.

 ## What's in this guide?